Brink-Innovation/disease-surveillance/README.md

 # disease-surveillance

-This is an implementation to automate the workflows for Community Health Personnels in Kenya
+This is an implementation to automate the workflows for Community Health Promoters in Kenya

 ### To Run the Project on Your Machine